SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

             local:MvxBind="Text Tip" />
     </LinearLayout>

+### About the data-binding syntax

+Each of the data-binding blocks within our first sample looks similar:

+    local:MvxBind="Text SubTotal"

+What this means is:

+* data-bind the property `Text` on the `View`
+* to the property `SubTotal` on the `DataContext` (which in this case will be a `TipViewModel`)

+In later topics, we'll return to show you many more options for data-binding, including `ValueConverter`s, but for now all our binding uses this simple `View_Property ViewModel_Property` syntax

 ### Add the View class

 Create a Views folder within your TipCalc.UI.Droid project

 Within this folder create a new C# class - `TipView`

-This class must:
+This class will:

-- inherit from MvxActivity
+- inherit from `MvxActivity`
-- be marked with the Xamarin.Android `ActivityAttribute`
+- be marked with the Xamarin.Android `Activity` attribute, marking it as the `MainLauncher` for the project
-- override the base class ViewModel implementation to specify the type of ViewModel it expects
+- provide a `new ViewModel` Property to specify the type of ViewModel it expects - the `TipViewModel`
-- inflate its ContentView from the AXML - using a resource identifier generated by the Android and Xamarin tools.
+- use `OnViewModelSet` to inflate its `ContentView` from the AXML - this will use a resource identifier generated by the Android and Xamarin tools.

 As a result this class is very simple:

-    [Activity(Label = "Tip Calc")]
+    [Activity(MainLauncher=true)]
     public class TipCalcView : MvxActivity
     {
         public new TipViewModel ViewModel